 In 1963 Borowczyk branched out on his own with The Concert of M. and Mme.
 Kabal, a bizarre animated short in which a pianist is constantly interrupted in concert by his abusive wife.
 The animator would soon achieve international renown for two landmark works.
 The first, Renaissance (1963), utilized discarded objects and antiques like a stuffed owl, a doll, a trumpet, a clothes hamper and other items which reassemble themselves as a still-life composition before blowing up.
 Borowczyk’s fondness for odd bric-a-brac would become a familiar element in his live action films and would also serve a source of inspiration for the Quay Brothers in such stop-motion animation oddities as Street of Crocodiles (1986).

 The Game of Angels (1964) is Borowczyk’s other acknowledged masterpiece and it uses expressionist paintings, surreal imagery and disturbing sound effects to create an oppressive sense of menace and horror experienced by concentration camp victims.
-The artist’s penchant for the absurd, the grotesque and the darkly humorous would serve him well in his later Goto, Island of Love.
+The artist’s penchant for the absurd, the grotesque and the darkly humorous would serve him well in his feature film debut, Goto, Island of Love.
 Set on an island that has been cut off from the world after a major earthquake in 1887, the story focuses on the repressive society that has evolved since the cataclysmic event that killed off 99 per cent of the population.

 Everyone on the island has a name that begins with G. Running the whole show is Goto III (Pierre Brasseur), a narcissistic and erratic dictator, whose sense of governing fluctuates between the cruel and the whimsical.
 His much younger wife Glossia (Ligia Branice) is having a secret affair with Lieutenant Gono (Jean-Pierre Andreani), a riding instructor.
 No one seems to notice this except Grozo (Guy Saint-Jean), a petty thief who is arrested for stealing a pair of binoculars and sentenced to trial by combat against Gra (Michel Thomass), a large, murderous oaf.
 The winner will be pardoned and the loser will be beheaded.